Holiday Closure

 Organizational units must operate in a way that minimizes the risk of theft or damage to the awards, rewards, and prizes in their possession.
 This can be achieved through internal controls such as:

-Unless approved by the Associate Vice President/University Controller, there are no exceptions to this procedural statement.
+Unless approved by the appropriate campus controller, there are no exceptions to this procedural statement.